 (4) have a total net worth, including assets and liabilities of the borrower's spouse and dependents, of less than $1,700,000 in 2017 and an amount in subsequent years which is adjusted for inflation by multiplying that amount by the cumulative inflation rate as determined by the United States All-Items Consumer Price Index.

 (a) In addition to the requirements under subdivision 1, a prospective borrower for a beginning farm loan in which the authority holds an interest, must:

 (1) have sufficient education, training, or experience in the type of farming for which the loan is desired;

 (2) have a total net worth, including assets and liabilities of the borrower's spouse and dependents, of less than $800,000 in 2017 and an amount in subsequent years which is adjusted for inflation by multiplying that amount by the cumulative inflation rate as determined by the United States All-Items Consumer Price Index;

 (4) demonstrate an ability to repay the loan;

 (5) certify that the agricultural land to be purchased will be used by the borrower for agricultural purposes;

 (6) certify that farming will be the principal occupation of the borrower;

 (7) agree to participate in a farm management program approved by the commissioner of agriculture for at least the first three years of the loan, if an approved program is available within 45 miles from the borrower's residence.
-The commissioner may waive this requirement for any of the programs administered by the authority if the participant requests a waiver and has either a four-year degree in an agricultural program or certification as an adult farm management instructor; and
+The authority may waive this requirement for any of the programs administered by the authority if the participant requests a waiver and has a four-year degree in an agricultural program or related field, reasonable agricultural job-related experience, or certification as an adult farm management instructor; and

 (8) agree to file an approved soil and water conservation plan with the Natural Resources Conservation Service office in the county where the land is located.